 There’d been a few strange goings-on – okay, stranger than usual goings-on – in Chicago over the past forty-eight hours.
 The previous day, I’d killed something that turned out to be an ancient Greek monster.
 Before it died, it said something about “the half-bloods” being what it was after.
 I did some asking around, got a general direction, and wound up at the aforementioned warehouse being guarded by some flesh-challenged folks.

-Weird shit like that, in my experience, needs checking out.
+Weird shit like that, in my experience, needed checking out.
 I considered a plan of attack.
 Even if I could get past the skeletons, the ground floor was probably a bad idea, since whoever or whatever was inside appeared to be expecting trouble.
 However, there was an exterior stair leading up to another entrance, probably to a catwalk, and it was out of the skeletons’ lines of sight – or, at least, I hoped it was.
 It seemed like as good a chance as any to reconnoiter, so I veiled myself and carefully made my way to the warehouse.

 I added a layer of veiling to dampen sound as I climbed the staircase.
 No curious skeletons appeared, which I took as a good sign.
 Dealing with the door’s lock was a matter of a few seconds (the traits of a good detective and a good burglar often overlap), and then I was inside.